-Public bathrooms, as well as private bathrooms used primarily by seniors or handicapped people, should be ADA-compliant., and the height and locations of grab bars are among the ADA specifications.
-A private bathroom doesn't have to be ADA-compliant, and that gives you more leeway when it comes to placing them, but the ADA specifications are still good guidelines to follow.
+Public bathrooms, as well as private bathrooms used primarily by seniors or anyone with limited mobility, should be ADA-compliant, and the height and locations of grab bars are among the ADA specifications.
+A private bathroom isn't required to be ADA-compliant, and that gives you more leeway when it comes to placing grab bars, but the ADA specifications are still good guidelines to follow.

 Grab Bar Requirements

-ADA specifications apply only to public bathrooms, but if you're designing a bathroom for use by handicapped or elderly people, or one in a rental unit, it's a good idea to follow them.
+ADA specifications apply only to public bathrooms, but if you're designing a bathroom for maximum safety and accessibility, or one in a rental unit, it's a good idea to follow them.
 Here are the key ADA requirements:

-- Toilets: The side bar should be 42 inches long and extend at least 54 inches from the back wall.
-The rear bar should be 36 inches long and extend 12 inches to one side of the toilet centerline and 24 inches to the other side.
+- Toilets: The side bar should be at least 42 inches long and extend at least 54 inches from the back wall.
+The rear bar should be at least 36 inches long and extend 12 inches to one side of the toilet centerline and 24 inches to the other side.

-- Bathtubs: A bathtub without a permanent seat should have two 24-inch horizontal grab bars on the side wall, located 8 and 10 inches above the rim of the tub.
-There should also be a 12-inch bar on the control wall and a 12-inch bar on the back wall, each at a height of 10 inches from the rim.
+- Bathtubs: A bathtub without a permanent seat should have two, parallel, 24-inch horizontal grab bars on the side wall, with the bottom one located 8 and 10 inches above the rim of the tub and the upper one 33 to 36 inches above the floor.
+There should also be a 24-inch bar on the control (faucet) wall and a 12-inch bar on the back wall, each at a height of 33 to 36 inches from the floor and with one end aligned with the front edge of the tub.

 If you're installing grab bars in a private bathroom, they can be positioned anywhere that makes them useful for the people using the bathroom.
 For example, it often makes sense to install a shower grab bar at an angle instead of horizontally in the manner prescribed by the ADA.
 An angled installation will make it useful for children as well as adults.